Donald Trump launches questionable 9/11 claim involving 2 major firefighters | ExBulletin

 Former President Donald Trump made what appeared to be a new assertion on Wednesday about his involvement in the aftermath of the 9/11 terrorist attacks.

-Trump whose earlier memories of what happened during and after 9/11 have been repeatedly questioned or debunked in an interview with the conservative Newsmax network about when two major firefighters brought him to safety when he feared that a neighboring building would collapse.
+Trump, whose whimsical memories of what happened during and after 9/11 have been repeatedly called into question, told a story in an interview with the conservative Newsmax network about when two big firefighters the took to safety as he feared a neighboring building might collapse. .

-We heard crackles, I never forgot it, I think it was the United States Steel Building he was called at the time, and it’s 50 stories high, and we heard crackles, a he declared in the untold story.
+We heard crackles, I never forgot it, I think it was the United States Steel Building he was called at the time, and its 50 floors, and we heard crackles, did he stated in the untold story.

 I said: This building is going to collapse, and two big firefighters grabbed me and grabbed other people, and they just left this area, Trump continued.
-Never come down but never heard a noise like that.
-And it was a scary situation, but the job they did was so amazing, the first responders.
+Never went down but, I never heard a noise like that.
+And it was a scary situation.
+But the job they did was so amazing, the first responders.

-On September 11 itself, Trump falsely bragged in a TV interview about how his building at 40 Wall Street is now the tallest in downtown Manhattan.
+On September 11, 2001, Trump falsely boasted in a television interview that his building at 40 Wall Street was now the tallest in downtown Manhattan.

 40 Wall Street was actually the second tallest building in downtown Manhattan, and it was actually, before the World Trade Center, the tallest, and then when they built the World Trade Center it became the second highest, he said. .
 And now it’s the biggest.

-Trump, who is spending the 20th anniversary of the attacks this year commenting on a pay-per-view boxing match with his son Donald Trump Jr., has also repeatedly said he spent a lot of time with first responders at Ground Zero and A crew of 100 was even sent down to help with the clean-up operation, two claims which have been questioned by authorities.
+Trump, who is spending the 20th anniversary of the attacks this year commenting on a boxing match with his son Donald Trump Jr. for viewers who pay $ 49.99, has also said on several occasions that he spent a lot of time with them. first responders to Ground Zero and sent a 100-person crew to help with the cleanup.
+Both claims collapse under scrutiny.

-In 2015, the ex-president also claimed baselessly at a campaign rally that saw thousands upon thousands of Muslims in New Jersey celebrate the news of the attacks.
+In 2015, Trump said baselessly at a campaign rally that saw thousands upon thousands of Muslims in New Jersey celebrate the attacks.

 I saw the World Trade Center collapse.
-And I looked in Jersey City, New Jersey where thousands and thousands of people clapping as this building collapsed, he lied.
+And I looked to Jersey City, New Jersey, where thousands and thousands of people were clapping as this building collapsed, he said.
 Thousands of people applauded.

 Sources